30). 29.5.26

 'Arthur' said me and Ant simultaneously.

 'Arthur!' said the man, as if he'd figured it by himself.
 'Yes, Arthur.
 That's the one.
 He came in to see me.
 Lovely man, practically runs the church.
 Anyway I've given him a list of three things I need.
-He said he would call you later Izabelle, I said ten o'clock was a good time.
-Anyway I need, a shaving adapter and...
+He said he'd call you later Izabelle, I said ten o'clock was a good time.
+Anyway, I need, a shaving adapter and...
 Have you got a pen?'

 'I don't need a pen.
 I can remember...'